gusza110811/gChat/protocol.md

 | `RECV [channel] : [sender] : [message]` | Recieved message command |

 ## Communication
-After connection has been established, the server must send `NOTE LF used for this connection` or `NOTE CRLF used for this connection` to signal the newline character used for communication
+After connection has been established, the server must send `NOTE LF used for this connection` or `NOTE CRLF used for this connection` to infrom of the newline character used for communication

-Once the client receives the newline character signal, if the user wants to send messages the client must send `NAME [username]` with the user's choice of name in place of `username`
+Once the client receives the newline character signal, the client must send `NAME [username]` with the user's choice of name in place of `username`

 After this handshake, double-sided chatting protocol can be initiated, the client can use `MSG` to send user's message and `JOIN` to change channel. client will receive `RECV` command from the server when any client sends a message.